 Extra Superdraft tip: Couples building their family home must agree on who will deal with the contractors.
 The builders should know who to approach when they are in need of something.
 Having a point person will help avoid misunderstandings.

-Avoid sudden changes in the design (as much as possible)
+Avoid sudden changes in the design

 You plan for your project because you don’t want to make sudden and costly design changes during construction.
 Based on our experience, even a minor change in the design can lead to delays and budget overruns.
 It is frustrating when you blow your finances.